na-na-hi/renget/archive/elysianrealm.md

 Time | Sigil
 ------ | ------
-Start | Mad King's Mask/ An Old Pal's Legacy
+Start | Mad King's Mask/ It Will Be Written
-1st Shop | Light as a Bodhi Leaf / An Old Pal's Legacy 16F | Heavy as a Million Lives/ An Old Pal's Legacy
+1st Shop | Light as a Bodhi Leaf / It Will Be Written 16F | Heavy as a Million Lives/ An Old Pal's Legacy

 ##->Ego Signets<-